 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Derrick Operator tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Derrick Operator tend to value Support, Relationships, and Working Conditions.

 Most importantly, Derrick Operators strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Derrick Operators moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Derrick Operators somewhat value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.